Generic Name: iothalamate meglumine

 Angiography may be performed following intravascular injection which will permit visualization until significant hemodilution occurs.

-Renal accumulation is sufficiently rapid that maximum radiographic density in the calyces and pelves occurs, in most instances, about 3-8 minutes after injection.
+Renal accumulation is sufficiently rapid that maximum radiographic density in the calyces and pelves occurs, in most instances, about 3 to 8 minutes after injection.
 In patients with impaired renal function, diagnostic opacification frequently is achieved only after prolonged periods.

 Injectable iodinated contrast agents are excreted either through the kidneys or through the liver.
 These two excretory pathways are not mutually exclusive, but the main route of excretion seems to be related to the affinity of the contrast medium for serum albumin.
 Iothalamate salts are poorly bound to serum albumin, and are excreted mainly through the kidneys.